Chibuikekenneth/radio/README.md

 # An attempt at creating a simultaneous streaming service, similar to internet radio

-The plays music in a "music directory at the root of the app".
+This plays music in a "music directory at the root of the app".

 ##How to run
 First, pull the repository and dependencies with go get.